tboudreaux/PubPolishPy/README.md

 ## Usage
 PubPolishPy may be used through either a command line script or a function call.

-Using progratically in python (based on the above example directory structure and assuming the user is in the root (where the makefile it))
+Using pragmatically in python (based on the above example directory structure and assuming the user is in the root (where the makefile it))

 ```python
 from PubPolishPy.parsers import TeXApJFormatter